open-ephys-plugins/ttl-panels/README.md

 ### Toggle Panel

-* The toggle panel creates one TTL event channel per bank, with one virtual channel per bit.
+* The toggle panel creates one physical TTL event channel per bank, with one virtual channel per bit.

 ### Front Panel

-* The front panel concatenates all input TTL channels and maps the resulting unified bit series to the front panel display.
+* Any given bank shows data from only one physical input channel.

+  For example, if there are two physical input channels with two and three virtual bit channels (respectively), the first bank will show the first channel's bits as its 2 least-significant bits, with the remaining positions off, and the second bank will show the second channel's bits as its 3 least-significant bits, with the remaining positions off.